Benicio del Toro: 1987–1999: Early roles and breakthrough

 Del Toro surfaced in small television roles during the late 1980s, playing mostly thugs and drug dealers on programs such as Miami Vice and the NBC miniseries Drug Wars: The Camarena Story.
-He appeared in the 1987 music video for Madonna's song "La Isla Bonita" as a background character sitting on a car hood.
+He appeared in the 1987 music video for the Madonna song "La Isla Bonita" as a background character sitting on a car hood.
 Film roles followed, beginning with his debut in Big Top Pee-wee (1988) and as Dario in the James Bond film Licence to Kill (1989).
 Del Toro was noticed by directors and starred in such successful films as The Indian Runner (1991), China Moon (1994), Christopher Columbus: The Discovery (1992), Money for Nothing (1993), Fearless (1993) and Swimming with Sharks (1994).

 His career gained momentum in 1995 with his breakout performance in The Usual Suspects, where he played the mumbling, wisecracking Fred Fenster.
 The role won him an Independent Spirit Award for Best Supporting Male and established him as a character actor.
 This led to stronger roles in independent and major studio films, including playing Gaspare in Abel Ferrara's The Funeral (1996) and winning a second consecutive Independent Spirit Award for Best Supporting Male for his work as Benny Dalmau in Basquiat (1996), directed by his friend, film-maker and painter Julian Schnabel.
 Del Toro also shared the screen with Robert De Niro in the big-budget thriller The Fan (1996), in which he played Juan Primo, a charismatic Puerto Rican baseball star.
 He subsequently starred opposite Alicia Silverstone in Excess Baggage (1997), which Silverstone produced.
 For Fear and Loathing in Las Vegas, the 1998 film adaptation of Hunter S. Thompson's famous book, despite the status of sex symbol he gained more than 40 lbs. (about 18 kg) to play Dr. Gonzo (a.k.a.
 Oscar Zeta Acosta), Thompson's lawyer and drug-fiend cohort.